ikarus-project/ikarus/docs/website/02_examples/incompressibleRubberBlock.md

           * geo.integrationElement(gp.position()) * gp.weight();  // plane strain for 2D
 ```
 Here:

 - `symgradu` is the symmetric part of the gradient of displacements
 - `lambdaMat` is the first Lame parameter
-- `pressure` and `x` is the nodal pressure and current position, respectively
+- `pressure` and `x` are the nodal pressure and current position, respectively
 - `divU` is the divergence of the displacement vector
 - `fext` is the external force vector
 - `gp.position()` and `gp.weight()` are the positions and weights from the quadrature rule
 - `geo.integrationElement()` returns the determinant of Jacobian required from the iso-parametric concept

-A Yasp 2D grid[@sander2020dune] is created of the size $L$ x $h$ with 20 elements in both directions as shown below:
+A Yasp 2D grid[@sander2020dune] is created of the size $L$ x $h$ with 20 elements in both directions, as shown below:
 ```cpp
 using Grid        = Dune::YaspGrid<gridDim>;
 const double L    = 1;